zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/bulk-insert.md

 ## Bulk Insert with "One to One" Relation

-The Dapper Plus BulkInsert method allow inserting a related item with a "One to One" relation.
+The Dapper Plus BulkInsert method allows inserting a related item with a "One to One" relation.

 ```csharp